SurgMotion: A Video-Native Foundation Model for Universal Understanding of Surgical Videos: Experiments

 \paragraph{Action Triplet Recognition.} We evaluate the model's ability to disentangle complex surgical interactions on CholecT50~\cite{nwoye2022rendezvous}, which requires simultaneous recognition of Instruments (I), Verbs (V), and Targets (T).
-As shown in Table~\ref{tab:triplet_full}, UniSurg achieves state-of-the-art performance across all metrics.
-For individual components, UniSurg attains 91.55\% AP-I, 57.72\% AP-V, and 48.18\% AP-T, outperforming DINOv3-L by +4.4\% on instruments, +3.8\% on verbs, and +4.7\% on targets.
-For the challenging triplet association task (AP-IVT), UniSurg achieves 39.54\%, surpassing DINOv3-L by +2.7\%.
-The consistent improvement in verb recognition confirms that UniSurg's video-native pretraining captures motion dynamics critical for distinguishing fine-grained surgical actions.
+As shown in Table~\ref{tab:triplet_full}, SurgMotion achieves state-of-the-art performance across all metrics.
+For individual components, SurgMotion attains 91.55\% AP-I, 57.72\% AP-V, and 48.18\% AP-T, outperforming DINOv3-L by +4.4\% on instruments, +3.8\% on verbs, and +4.7\% on targets.
+For the challenging triplet association task (AP-IVT), SurgMotion achieves 39.54\%, surpassing DINOv3-L by +2.7\%.
+The consistent improvement in verb recognition confirms that SurgMotion's video-native pretraining captures motion dynamics critical for distinguishing fine-grained surgical actions.

 \paragraph{Skill Assessment.} We evaluate surgical skill quantification on JIGSAWS~\cite{ahmidi2017dataset}, a benchmark of robotic surgery tasks with expert skill annotations.
 The annotations show a skill rating from 1 to 5 in 5 categories, we predict the global skill score.
-As shown in Table~\ref{tab:skill}, UniSurg achieves the MAE of 2.649 and the Spearman correlation of 0.770, substantially outperforming all baselines.
-Compared to GastroNet (MAE 3.596, Spearman 0.500), UniSurg reduces prediction error by 26\% while improving rank correlation by 27 percentage points.
-This strong performance suggests that UniSurg's learned representations capture not only what actions are performed but also the quality and fluency of their execution.
+As shown in Table~\ref{tab:skill}, SurgMotion achieves the MAE of 2.649 and the Spearman correlation of 0.770, substantially outperforming all baselines.
+Compared to GastroNet (MAE 3.596, Spearman 0.500), SurgMotion reduces prediction error by 26\% while improving rank correlation by 27 percentage points.
+This strong performance suggests that SurgMotion's learned representations capture not only what actions are performed but also the quality and fluency of their execution.